Ansar Burney: Child camel jockeys

-Framing and murder of 7 immigrants in Macedonia
+Killings of 7 immigrants in Macedonia

-Six Pakistani and an Indian immigrant attempting to cross illegally into Europe were arrested by Macedonian authorities in March 2002.
-A plan was hatched and the men were taken close to the US Embassy in Macedonia where they were murdered and framed as terrorists in an attempt to prove Macedonia's credentials as a frontline US ally in the war on terror.
+Six Pakistani immigrants and an Indian immigrant attempting to cross illegally into Europe were arrested by Macedonian authorities in March 2002.
+According to Macedonian police, a plan was hatched and the men were taken to a remote spot in Macedonia where they were murdered and framed as terrorists in an attempt to prove Macedonia's credentials as a frontline US ally in the war on terror.
 At the time, it was stated by the Macedonian authorities that the men had travelled from Pakistan in an attempt to attack the embassy and the plan had been foiled by the actions of the Macedonian police.
-The pre-planned incident and framing was masterminded by then Interior Minister Ljube Boškoski.
-Details of this incident came to light after Burney's intervention in the matter.
-He visited Macedonia to seek arrest of Boškoski (who fled the country), compensation for the families, and to have the victims' bodies returned to their homes.
+Macedonian police accused then Interior Minister Ljube Boškoski of ordering the killings.
+Burney campaigned on behalf of the victims' families, raising money for the families, and calling for repatriation of the victims' bodies.

 Pakistani Taekwondo players falsely accused of terrorism

 Ten Pakistani taekwondo players, who were representing their country in games being held in Latvia, were arrested in 2003 on terrorism charges.
 The players' families contacted Burney who in turn contacted the Latvian authorities to seek the men's release.
 After an investigation, it was revealed that the players' only crime was that they had booked a connecting flight to Pakistan via Russia – a flight on which an Israeli basketball team was also travelling.
-The men were arrested without any evidence, but purely due to the fact they were Pakistani and Muslim.
+The men were arrested without any evidence, purely due to the fact that they were Pakistani and Muslim.
 Burney ensured the players' release and repatriation to Pakistan.

 Pakistanis sold into slavery in Sudan

 In March 2005, 60 Pakistanis arrived legally in Khartoum, Sudan in search of a better future and to work a job they were promised by an agency at an oil company.
 However they found themselves to have been sold into slavery at a labour camp in Bageer (near Khartoum).
-Surrounded by armed guards and with no escape, the men spent five months in the private prison, working as slave labourers fed mostly boiled rice and dirty water.
+Surrounded by armed guards and with no escape, the men spent five months in the private prison, working as slave labourers and fed mostly boiled rice and dirty water.

 When they finally managed to contact the Pakistani Embassy in Sudan they were given full support – until it was revealed that the company that arranged their travel and sold them into slavery was actually owned by a senior minister in Pakistan.
 The men were abandoned and left to suffer even longer.
-The Ansar Burney Trust was informed through volunteers and launched a campaign for the return of the men; who were finally returned a few months later.
+The Ansar Burney Trust was informed through volunteers and launched a campaign for the return of the men, who were finally returned a few months later.